zaman-555/DevOps_Project-4/readme.md

 iptables --append FORWARD --in-interface br1 --jump ACCEPT iptables --append FORWARD --out-interface br1 --jump ACCEPT
 ```

+These commands configure the routing for two different network namespaces, ns1 and ns2.
+Each namespace has its own isolated routing table, and these commands set the default gateway for each namespace to a different IP address.
+This allows each namespace to have its own independent network configuration and potentially connect to different networks or use different routers.

 ```bash
 ip netns exec ns1 ip route add default via 10.11.0.3